 The ZVV system uses a zone-based fare structure.
 Zurich city center and the airport are Zone 110/121.

-Choices include Single Ticket, Day Pass (24h), Multi-Day Pass (72h), and the comprehensive Zurich Card.
+Options include Single Ticket, Day Pass (24h), Multi-Day Pass (72h), and the comprehensive Zurich Card.

 Buy from machines at stops, ZVV Ticket App, or SBB Mobile app.
 Always carry a valid ticket; fines are substantial.

-Most trams/buses are low-level and wheelchair accessible.
+Most trams/bus travel is inexpensive-floor and wheelchair accessible.

 Locals speak English; ask for directions.